-Today, Johnstone and Staples are able to pay themselves a salary so they can concentrate on reading and recruiting dads, buying and distributing books to children in the community, and making a documentary about their story to help spread their message of literacy and male engagement.
+Today, Johnstone and Staples are able to pay themselves a salary so they can concentrate on recruiting dads, buying and distributing books to children in the community, and making a documentary about their story to help spread their message of literacy and male engagement.

 They’re hoping increased attention on criminal justice since the protests set off by the murder of George Floyd will help raise awareness of what they’re doing.